-HotelPriceTracker is a free, browser-based tool focused on tracking hotel prices on Booking.com.
+HotelPriceTracker is a free, browser-based tool focused on tracking hotel prices.
 It shows full price history charts and sends real-time email alerts when rates drop.
 Google Hotels is a broad hotel search tool built into Google Search and Maps that covers hotels worldwide, shows a basic price trend indicator, and integrates with multiple booking platforms — but it does not provide detailed price history or dedicated email monitoring.

 | Feature | HotelPriceTracker | Google Hotels |